Severe Thunderstorm Warning issued for Jackson, Kiowa by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Jackson, Kiowa by NWS

-Effective: 2021-10-10 17:24:00 CDT Expires: 2021-10-10 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect for the warned area.
+Effective: 2021-10-10 17:35:00 CDT Expires: 2021-10-10 18:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A tornado watch remains in effect for the warned area.
 Tornadoes can develop quickly from severe thunderstorms.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Jackson; Kiowa The National Weather Service in Norman has issued a * Severe Thunderstorm Warning for Northeastern Jackson County in southwestern Oklahoma Central Kiowa County in southwestern Oklahoma * Until 615 PM CDT. * At 523 PM CDT, a severe thunderstorm was located near Friendship, moving northeast at 45 mph.
-HAZARD...Golf ball size hail and 60 mph wind gusts.
+Target Area: Jackson; Kiowa A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM CDT FOR NORTHEASTERN JACKSON AND CENTRAL KIOWA COUNTIES At 535 PM CDT, a severe thunderstorm was located 4 miles southeast of Warren, moving northeast at 45 mph.
+HAZARD...Tennis ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Altus, Hobart, Mountain Park, Roosevelt, Gotebo, Headrick, Friendship, Cooperton, Altus Air Force Base, Warren and Tom Steed Reservoir.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Hobart, Mountain Park, Roosevelt, Gotebo, Friendship, Cooperton, Warren and Tom Steed Reservoir.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0